surfer190/fixes/docs/english/fancy-bullshit-words.md

 ### Examples

-Ortoganal means independent (or at right angles in the correct context)
+Orthoganal means independent (or at right angles in the correct context)

 >  The commands are non-orthogonal and when two commands perform the same task they often have inconsistent options or are described with different terminology.